 Great Dane dogs are the sole ‘gentle giants’ on the planet.
 The huge dog’s amicable and warm disposition is probably the reason behind its vogue.
 Nevertheless, this does not ensure that you can not get an aggressive Great Dane puppy.
-Some great Dane hold aggressive behaviors despite the breed’s amenable temperament.
+Indeed some Great Danes hold aggressive behaviors despite the breed’s amenable temperament.

 There are instances when an otherwise warm and outgoing Great Dane dog would express sudden aggressive behavior.
 This situation is quite alarming for the owners given the dog’s huge and behemoth presence.
 Efficacious aggression training can eliminate aggressive Great Dane behavior.